JonathanWilbur/mueller-report/volume1.md

 publicly available quotes of Dmitriev speaking positively about Donald Trump "in case they
 \[were\] helpful."
 1033

-##### C. Erik Prince And Kirill Dmitriev Meet In The Seychelles
+##### c.
+Erik Prince And Kirill Dmitriev Meet In The Seychelles

-###### I. George Nader And Erik Prince Arrange Seychelles Meeting With Dmitriev
+###### i.
+George Nader And Erik Prince Arrange Seychelles Meeting With Dmitriev

-Nader traveled to New York in early January 2017 and had lunchtime and dinner meetings with Erik Prince ·on January 3, 2017.
+Nader traveled to New York in early January 2017 and had lunchtime and dinner meetings with Erik Prince on January 3, 2017.
 1034 Nader and Prince discussed Dmitriev.
 1035 Nader informed Prince that the Russians were looking to build a link with the incoming Trump administration.
 1036
 **\[ REDACTED: Grand Jury \]** he told Prince that Dmitriev had been pushing Nader to